majoshi1/RapiDoc/README.md

 # RapiDoc
 Custom Element for Open-API spec viewing

-> Sponsored by [Zuplo](https://zuplo.link/rapidoc-2) - Get a Stripe-like API experience for your customers in minutes - documentation, rate-limiting and API-key auth in minutes.

 ## Features
 - Supports Swagger 2.0, OpenAPI 3.x.x
 - Works with any framework or with no framework